New Jersey Roads - Nikesite Rd., Union Co.

 Heading up the side of the mountain next to I-78, Nikesite Road narrows to approximately one lane.
 Because this was a government site access road to a missile silo never used, it didn't really need the second lane, although with that guiderail there, if two vehicles (say, military Humvees) just happened to meet they would be hard pressed to get around each other.

-Glimpses of I-78 as I head back down the road (it was 10 degrees even before factoring in wind chill, so I didn't head all the way up), ending with my Taurus in the background parked off of CR 527, Glenside Road.
+More glimpses of I-78 as I head back down the road, ending with my then-Taurus in the background parked off of CR 527, Glenside Road.

-The Class of 2005 has desecrated the other end of Nikesite Road, which opens into the high school parking lot off of Murray Hill Blvd.
+The Class of 2005 had desecrated the other end of Nikesite Road (in January 2007, so this may have changed), which opens into the high school parking lot off of Murray Hill Blvd.

 Onto CR 527